Open-Technology-Foundation/rtfm/README.md

 # rtfm - Read The Fucking Manuals

-A smart command-line utility that searches for documentation about commands across multiple help systems.
+A smart command-line utility that searches for documentation about commands across multiple help systems and concatenates the results.

 ## Features